eclipse-cyclonedds/cyclonedds/docs/manual/config/network_partitions.rst

 Network partitions introduce alternative multicast addresses for data and/or restrict the set of unicast addresses (that is, interfaces).
-In the DDSI discovery protocol, a Reader can override the addresses at which it is reachable, which is a feature of the discovery protocol that is used to advertise alternative multicast addresses and/or a subset of the unicast addresses.
-The Writers in the network use the addresses advertised by the Reader rather than the default addresses advertised by the Reader's participant.
+In the DDSI discovery protocol, a reader can override the addresses at which it is reachable, which is a feature of the discovery protocol that is used to advertise alternative multicast addresses and/or a subset of the unicast addresses.
+The writers in the network use the addresses advertised by the reader rather than the default addresses advertised by the reader's participant.

 Unicast and multicast addresses in a network partition play different roles: